RichyVT/information-security/h7-february2025!.md

 -  Only someone with the key can verify the hash value
 -  Can be created from hash functions, block encryption algorithms, or as dedicated MACs

+#  a) Install Hashcat.
+Test it with a sample hash.
+See Karvinen 2022: Cracking Passwords with Hashcat

+b) Crack this hash: d595b2086532422bbe654bc07ea030df

 ## Sources
 https://ia601209.us.archive.org/8/items/Applied_Cryptography_2nd_ed._B._Schneier/Applied_Cryptography_2nd_ed._B._Schneier.pdf